The Model X Falcon Wing Doors are cool, but not nearly as desirable as normal doors.

 These battery surprises have been the biggest bummer for my EV ownership (there was a time I really felt ripped-off about it).
-I will say, however, I have realized I don’t need more than 90% of my range for daily usage outside of trips and the improvements (charging speed and likely efficiencies) have probably offset the battery degradation.
-There were enough other things I liked about the vehicle (Superchargers being added to the point where stopping for a charge wasn’t a big deal) that I did not feel the need to complain too much about this.
+I will say, however, I have realized I don’t need more than 90% of my range for daily usage outside of trips, and the improvements (charging speed and likely efficiencies) have probably offset the battery degradation.
+I liked enough other things about the vehicle and charging situation (Superchargers being added to the point where stopping for a charge wasn’t a big deal) that I did not feel the need to complain too much about this.

 The Tesla Supercharger Network makes the car that much more valuable.

 I view the Tesla Supercharger Network as one of the greatest benefits of owning a Tesla.
 That’s weird, isn’t it?
 One of my top reasons I enjoy my Tesla is something not even on/in the vehicle, but instead, part of the infrastructure provided by the vehicle’s manufacturer.
 I regularly take my Tesla on 3-5 hour trips and never have issues quickly charging up.
-I really don’t think this would be possible (today) with any other EV other than Tesla.
-Also, similar to my point later about the vehicle itself improving significantly since the day I bought it, the Tesla Supercharging Network has improved significantly since the day I began driving my Tesla as well.
-I used to have just 1 Supercharger station between my most common 3 hour drive 2 years ago, and now I have 5 along that same route!
+I don’t think this would be possible (today) with any other EV other than Tesla.
+Also, similar to my point later about the vehicle itself improving significantly since the day I bought it, the Tesla Supercharging Network has improved considerably since the day I began driving my Tesla as well.
+I used to have just 1 Supercharger station between my most common three hour drive two years ago, and now I have five along that same route!

 Non-Tesla vehicles cannot use Tesla’s supercharging network.
 Early on, this was not very clear.
-My friend even bought a Jaguar I-Pace in 2020 (without talking to me) and was given the impression that his vehicle could charge at any Tesla charging station.
+My friend even bought a Jaguar I-Pace in 2020 (without talking to me in detail) and was given the impression by Jaguar that his vehicle could charge at any Tesla charging station.
 While non-Tesla vehicles can use an adapter to charge from Tesla chargers to non-Tesla vehicles, those adapters DO NOT work on Tesla Superchargers.
 At the time of this writing, Tesla Superchargers ONLY work with Tesla vehicles.

 Don’t sleep on the Tesla mobile app.